 Laptop displays aren’t always made of glass (matte displays are plastic) so avoid using a disinfecting wipe on the screen, just in case.
-The display should be cleaned with isopropyl alcohol (70 percent) solution and a soft towel.
+The display should be cleaned with an isopropyl alcohol (70 percent) solution and a soft towel.
 Make sure you wipe down the keyboard, the track-pad, the exterior, and where your wrists rest on the laptop.

-Most desktop computers are already in sore need for a cleaning.
+Most desktop computers are already in sore need of cleaning.
 The best way to do that is with a disinfecting wipe or isopropyl alcohol solution and a soft towel.
 Again, avoid disinfecting wipes on the monitor, just in case—stick to isopropyl alcohol there.
 But otherwise, just make sure you wipe down the mouse (top, sides, and bottom), the keys on your keyboard, the exterior of the keyboard, and any mouse-pad you might have.

 Disinfection of Your Phone or Tablet

 If you have them, disinfect an iPhone or Android phone with a disinfecting wipe or alcohol solution (at least 70 percent).
 Make sure you pay special attention to the screen, the buttons, and anywhere dust and pocket lint tend to get trapped.
 Also make sure you remove any case that’s on your phone or tablet, clean underneath, put it back on, and clean the outside.
 Following the CDC recommendations for other high-touch surfaces in the home, a once-daily disinfecting isn’t going to hurt your devices.